 Jerry Lee and marriage never seemed to mix, and on September 15, 1953, he married Jane Mitcham, 23 days before the divorce with Dorothy Barton was final.
 On November 2, 1954, Jane gave birth to their son, named Jerry Lee Lewis Jr.

-His marriage to Jane Mitcham had ended and on December 12, 1957, Jerry married 14 year old Myra Gale Brown, his second cousin.
+His marriage to Jane Mitcham had ended, but the two were not officially divorced.
+On December 12, 1957, Jerry married 13-year-old Myra Gale Brown, his third cousin.
 Cousins or second cousins getting married was a common practice in the rural Southern United States in the Fifties, but when Jerry Lee went to England in 1958, the press scandalized his marriage.
-He did a few concerts, but the pressure from the furious and judgemental British press became overwhelming and the tour was stopped.
+He did a few concerts, but the pressure from the furious and judgemental British press became overwhelming and the tour was stopped after just three shows.
 The scandal nearly ruined Jerry Lee's career.
-By the time he got back to the States, his records were being ripped from store shelves, his appearances cancelled and his record sales declined.
+By the time he got back to the States, his records were being ripped from store shelves, his appearances canceled and his record sales declined.
 "High School Confidential", from the MGM movie of the same name, sank to the bottom of the charts.
 Lewis stood up to the deluge, however, saying "I plumb married the girl, didn't I?".

 During the autumn of 1963, his contract with Sun Records expired.
 Sam Phillips desperately tried to keep Jerry Lee.
-He signed contracts with Jerry Lee's parents, but that didn´t change Jerry Lee´s mind, he decided to go to Smash Records.
+He signed contracts with Jerry Lee's parents, but that didn't change Jerry Lee's mind and he decided to go to Smash Records instead.

 In July, 2003, Jerry Lee filed for divorce from his sixth wife, Kerrie McCarver, whom he married in 1984.
 The action became final in June, 2005.
 Their union produced one son, Jerry Lee Lewis III, born in 1987.
 The couple had lived on The Lewis Ranch in Nesbit, Mississippi, in a mansion with a piano shaped swimming pool.
 The ranch was open to the public and visitors were given a guided tour to see all his gold records, pianos, memorabilia items and all his cars and motorcycles.
 The divorce settlement allowed Jerry Lee to keep the ranch.
 Jerry Lee once said, "When they look back on me, I want 'em to remember me not for all my wives, although I've had a few, and certainly not for any mansions or high livin' money I made and spent.
 I want 'em to remember me simply for my music."